Food for Schools

 Hungry children perform worse in school, are sick more often, and have more social and behavioral problems.
 That’s why PORCH started the Food For Schools program – to get healthy snack foods into the hands of children who need them the most, so they can attend classes and focus on learning.

 Through a collaboration with the schools’ social workers, and thanks to sponsorships from local businesses and benefactors, PORCH is able to provide snacks – like protein and granola bars, cheese crackers, and other non-perishables – so that students can keep both body and mind nourished, eliminating distraction due to hunger.
-The program has been implemented in all 19 Chapel Hill-Carrboro City Schools, as well as the district-wide pre-K program, and two after-school programs.
-If you are interested in becoming a Food for Schools sponsor, please reach out for more information.
+The program has been implemented in all Chapel Hill-Carrboro City Schools, as well as the district-wide pre-K program, and two after-school programs.

 Contact Us

-Thank You to Our Generous 2022 Sponsors
+Thank You to Our Generous Sponsors for the 2025-2026 School Year

 Food for Schools relies solely on the support of sponsors to provide healthy snacks.
 Please help us express our gratitude by supporting their businesses and organizations!